 Remember, I would ALWAYS pledge to my people…regardless of whatever organization I led…that I would ALWAYS, ALWAYS do the right thing for them, for the customer & for the company.

 And the whole unit was really happy with the new schedule.

-As always, thank you for listening!
+As always, thank you so very much for listening!